 This file lists some remarkable achievements by reserve sides, whether they're labeled "Amateure" (as in Austria and Germany), "B" (as in Czechoslovakia and since several years in Spain) or "2" (as in the Netherlands).
-Also some "second-hand" national teams enjoyed remarkable success.
+Also some "second choice" national teams enjoyed remarkable success.

 In the CECAFA Championship for East and Central Africa, host countries were allowed to enter their reserves side since 1992.
 In 7 tournaments featuring such second sides, the reserves outperformed their seniors on 4 occasions: